Friday prayer: In Sunni Islam

 The Jum'ah prayer is half the Zuhr (dhuhr) prayer, for convenience, preceded by a khutbah (a sermon as a technical replacement of the two reduced rakaʿāt of the ordinary Zuhr (dhuhr) prayer), and followed by a congregational prayer, led by the imām.
 In most cases the khaṭīb also serves as the imam.
 Attendance is strictly incumbent upon all adult males who are legal residents of the locality.

 The muezzin (muʾadhdhin) makes the call to prayer, called the adhan, usually 15–20 minutes prior to the start of Jum'ah.
 When the khaṭīb takes his place on the minbar, a second adhan is made.
 The khaṭīb is supposed to deliver two sermons, stopping and sitting briefly between them.
 In practice, the first sermon is longer and contains most of the content.
 The second sermon is very brief and concludes with a dua, after which the muezzin calls the iqāmah.
 This signals the start of the main two rak'at prayer of Jum'ah.

 In Shia Islam

-In Shia Islam, Salat al-Jum'ah is Wajib Takhyiri (at the time of Occultation), which means that we have an option to offer Jum'ah prayers, if its necessary conditions are fulfilled, or to offer Zuhr prayers.
+In Shia Islam, Salat al-Jum'ah is Wajib Takhyiri (at the time of Occultation), which means that there is an option to offer Jum'ah prayers, if its necessary, conditions are fulfilled, or to offer Zuhr prayers.
 Hence, if Salat al-Jum'ah is offered then it is not necessary to offer Zuhr prayer.
 It is also recommended by Shiite Scholars to attend Jum'ah as it will become Wajib after the appearance of Imam al-Mahdi and Jesus Christ (Isa).

 Shiite (Imamite) attach high significance to the presence of a just ruler or his representative or Faqih and in the absence of a just ruler or his representative and a just faqih, there exists an option between performing either the Friday or the zuhr prayer, although preference lies with the performance of Friday prayer.